Preview Our 16 Latest Bond Picks

 Interest Coverage Ratio:

-Financial Performance Trajectory
+Issuing Company's Financial Performance Trajectory

 While corporate bond investors don't require the issuing company to grow rapidly, the company's growth trajectory can impact the leeway we give bond issuers on certain credit analysis ratios.
-For example, if we evaluated two bonds with similar pricing, we may select a bond with slightly worse credit ratios in the event the forward-growth picture of the issuing company is stronger than that of the other issuer.
+For example, if we evaluated two bonds with similar pricing, we may select a bond with marginally worse credit ratios in the event the forward-growth picture of the issuing company is stronger than that of the other issuer.
 In the wake of COVID-19, many corporate bond issuers pulled their 2020 financial guidance.
 While we could understand this for Q2 2020, those who continued to blame 'uncertainty' for their lack of any forward guidance raised concern about future prospects of their business.

 Capital Allocation